 The CRTO communicates with applicants throughout the registration process.
 Post application, the CRTO will alert an applicant if documents are missing.
-Once approved for the PLA process, the applicant is in communication with the PLA Coordinator who reports to the CRTO until the PLA is completed or concluded.
 Throughout the application process staff are available to answer questions.
 The nature and frequency of communication is applicant specific and depends on how often an individual contacts the CRTO while moving forward through the registration process.
 CRTO staff communicate with the applicants by phone, email or mail.